-This programme is designed for anyone wishing to develop their knowledge and understanding of issues relating to special educational needs and inclusion at Master’s level, including practitioners working with children, young people and adults in a range of different contexts.
-However, some modules may require people to be working in practice.
-We can also offer bespoke training packages for a variety of settings.
+This course is designed to help you develop your knowledge and understanding of issues relating to Special Educational Needs and Inclusions at a greater depth.
+If you are a practitioner working with children, young people and adults in any one of a range of contexts, this may be particularly useful.
+Some of the modules we offer do require that you are working in a practical setting.
+We can also offer tailored training packages for a variety of settings.

 Park Campus, the larger of the two campuses, is set in 80 acres of open green parkland, occupying an impressive and spacious site.

 Facilities available on-site include a sports hall, restaurant, Students’ Union, Student Centre, shop, bar and nightclub.
 Safe and secure accommodation for more than 1,300 students is spread throughout Park Campus, with the majority placed within our student village combining stunning green spaces with welcoming Halls of Residence.

 A Multi-Faith Chaplaincy and Medical Centre (providing a full GP service and free counselling) are also available at Park Campus.

 Park Campus is within easy walking distance of a busy, local shopping area, complete with banks, supermarkets, shops and pubs.

 The MA in Special Educational Needs and Inclusion is made up of modules which help you to critically reflect on debates relating to inclusive practice in a variety of settings and contexts.
 You will be able to choose from a selection of optional modules so you can study what interests you most.